vk-cs/docs-public/docs/en/main/manage/tools-for-using-services/terraform/use-cases/iaas/create/create.md

 ### Create a virtual machine

-To create a virtual machine, create an `instance.tf` file in the directory and add the following example text.
+To create a virtual machine, create an `main.tf` file in the directory and add the following example text.
 Correct the setting values in the example according to your VM.

 - Resources: